numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 Right now, most numerical code in Python uses syntax like ``numpy.dot(a, b)`` or ``a.dot(b)`` to perform matrix multiplication.
-This obviously works, so what's the problem?
+This obviously works, so why do people make such a fuss about it, even to the point of creating API fragmentation and compatibility swamps?

 Matrix multiplication shares two features with ordinary arithmetic operations like addition and multiplication on numbers: (a) it is used